demisto/content-docs/docs/integrations/dt.md

 })
 ```

-The code snippet ```'URL(val.Data && val.Data == obj.Data)'``` will look for entries in the context whose name found under "Data" are the same.
-If it finds a match, it will update the existing context, If it does not, it will create a new entry in the context because it views the entry as "unique" to the existing values.
+The code snippet ```'URL(val.Data && val.Data == obj.Data)'``` will look for entries in the Context whose name found under "Data" are the same.
+If it finds a match, it will update the existing Context, If it does not, it will create a new entry in the Context because it views the entry as "unique" to the existing values.

 ## Mutators
-Since DT is Javascript based, it is also capable of mutating a result in the event that your integration may need a different format of the result.
-A classic use case for this would be using joining a server address obtained from another integration to an endpoint found by your integration to create a url which may be used by your integration at a later time.
+Since DT is Javascript based, it can also mutate a result if your integration needs a different result format.
+A classic use case for this is joining a server address obtained from another integration to an endpoint found by your integration to create a URL which may be used by your integration at a later time.

 Here are a few examples: